-Bismuth germanium oxide or bismuth germanate is an inorganic chemical compound of bismuth, germanium, and oxygen.
-Most commonly the term refers to the compound with the chemical formula Bi4Ge3O12 (BGO), with the cubic evlitine crystal structure, used as a scintillator.
-(The term may also refer to a different compound with the formula Bi12GeO20, an electro-optical material with a selenite structure, and Bi2Ge3O9.)
+Bismuth germanium oxide or bismuth germanate is an inorganic chemical compound of bismuth, germanium and oxygen.
+Most commonly the term refers to the compound with chemical formula Bi4Ge3O12 (BGO), with the cubic evlitine crystal structure, used as a scintillator.
+(The term may also refer to a different compound with formula Bi12GeO20, an electro-optical material with sillenite structure, and Bi2Ge3O9.)
 BGO stands for bismuth germanate, which is a scintillation material used in detectors for detecting and measuring high-energy gamma rays and X-rays.
 BGO detectors consist of a crystal of bismuth germanate, which is a dense and high atomic number material that is capable of absorbing high-energy photons and emitting scintillation light.
-They have several advantages over other scintillation materials, including high density, high atomic number, and high light yield, which makes them well-suited for detecting high-energy photons.
-They also have a relatively fast response time and good energy resolution, which makes them useful for a wide range of applications, including in nuclear medicine, high-energy physics, and homeland security.
+They have several advantages over other scintillation materials, including high density, high atomic number, and high light yield, which makes them well-suited for detecting high-energy resolution, which makes them useful for a wide range of applications, including in nuclear medicine, high-energy physics, and homeland security.